The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Michael Ochs Archive/Getty ImagesStuart Sutcliffe, left, playing bass in Liverpool with The Beatles in 1960.

-Stuart Sutcliffe was born in Edinburgh Scotland in 1940, but his family moved to England shortly after.
-His mother was a schoolteacher; his father was a ship engineer in the Merchant Navy and frequently absent from the home because of his duties.
+Stuart Sutcliffe was born in Edinburgh, Scotland in 1940, but his family moved to England shortly after.
+His mother was a schoolteacher; his father was a ship engineer in the Merchant Navy and was absent for much of Sutcliffe’s childhood because of his duties.

-A talented painter, Sutcliffe went on to attend the Liverpool College of Art in the late 1950s.
-There, he met another talented student named John Lennon, as well as Lennon’s future wife, Cynthia Powell.
+A gifted painter, Stuart Sutcliffe went on to attend the Liverpool College of Art in the late 1950s.
+There, he befriended another talented student named John Lennon, as well as Lennon’s future wife, Cynthia Powell.

-Lennon and Sutcliffe became friends and artistic collaborators, teaching each other about music and painting, respectively.
-The pair even lived together in an artist’s flat beginning in 1960, and were reportedly so close that Lennon’s friend Paul McCartney was jealous of their relationship.
+Lennon and Sutcliffe became artistic collaborators, teaching each other about their respective crafts of music and painting.
+The pair even lived together in an artist’s flat beginning in 1960, and were so close that Lennon’s friend Paul McCartney was reportedly jealous of their relationship.

-That same year, Lennon and McCartney convinced Sutcliffe to purchase a bass guitar, despite having no real musical experience.
-From there, Sutcliffe began playing with Lennon, McCartney, George Harrison, and eventually the band’s first drummer, Pete Best.
-In those early days, the group that would become the Beatles often used Sutcliffe’s lost as a rehearsal space.
+That same year, on Lennon and McCartney’s insistence, Sutcliffe purchased a bass guitar despite having no real musical experience.
+From there, Sutcliffe began playing with Lennon, McCartney, George Harrison, and the band’s first drummer, Pete Best.
+In those early days, the group that would become The Beatles often used Sutcliffe’s loft as a rehearsal space.

-Sutcliffe was instrumental in shaping the band during its earliest stages.
-A brooding artist with a strong sense of style, Sutcliffe helped craft The Beatles’ look and was reportedly the first to adopt their signature mop-top haircut.
+Sutcliffe was instrumental in shaping The Beatles during the band’s earliest stages.
+A brooding artist with a strong sense of style, he helped craft the band’s look and was reportedly the first to adopt their signature mop-top haircut.

 The Beatles